pranshugupta91/bitsom_ba_25071507-fleximart-data-architecture/Readme.md

 ```

 ## Key Learnings
-This project strengthened my understanding of designing reliable ETL pipelines and handling real-world data quality issues.
+This project helped me to understand the designing of reliable ETL pipelines and handling real-world data quality issues.
 I gained hands-on experience with relational modeling, normalization, and writing complex SQL queries for business analytics.
 Additionally, I learned how NoSQL databases like MongoDB complement relational systems for flexible data models, and how star schemas enable efficient analytical querying in data warehouses.
+It was a little challenging to get hands-on understanding of the processes as the lectures couldn't surface the baseline for the codelines/steps related to the questions mentioned in the assignment.
+But, it was really interesting and challenging to research and dive deeper into the ETL concepts.

 ## Challenges Faced
 1. Handling data quality issues in raw CSV files – Solved by applying systematic cleaning steps such as de-duplication, standardization, and validation during the transformation stage.